How to Transfer Files from iPad to Android

 Step 2.
 Copy music/photos/videos/iMessages/calendars/contacts from iPad to Android

 As you see, both your Android device and iPad are shown in the primary window.
 All the contents you can copy are checked.
-Thus, click Start Copy to begin the transfer.
+Thus, click Start Transfer to begin the transfer.

 1. Transfer photos from iPad to Android phone or tablet